Dundee 4 Dunfermline 3Saturday, 14th Dec 2019

 Half time: Dundee 3 Dunfermline 1

 Although Turner kicked off Dundee had scored a fourth goal within 27 seconds of the restart.
-The ball had gone to keeper Hamilton and his kick out allowed Hemmings to take advantage of an Ashcroft slip and when he turned across the penalty box JOHNSON crashed the ball home.
+The ball had gone directly to keeper Hamilton and his kick out allowed Hemmings to take advantage of an Ashcroft slip and when his shot from 15 yards out rebounded off Comrie, JOHNSON crashed the ball home.
 4-1

 Paul Paton was the first substitution made replacing Harry Cochrane in the fourth minute of the half.
 Kiltie created a chance but when meeting the ball on the edge of the box Beadling sent it into the stand.